oauthstuff/draft-oauth-par/main.md

 In addition to the above, the pushed authorization request endpoint can also make use of the following HTTP status codes:

-* 405: If the request did not use POST, the authorization server responds with an HTTP 405 (Method Not Allowed) status code.
+* 405: If the request did not use the `POST` method, the authorization server responds with an HTTP 405 (Method Not Allowed) status code.

 * 413: If the request size was beyond the upper bound that the authorization server allows, the authorization server responds with an HTTP 413 (Payload Too Large) status code.